 While on sabbatical from IBM during the 2000-2001 academic year, he was appointed Visiting Professor of Electrical Engineering at the California Institute of Technology.
 While on sabbatical from Brown during the Spring semester of 2010, Prof. Taubin was appointed Visiting Associate Professor of Media Arts and Sciences at MIT.
 During this time he was associated with the Camera Culture Group, MIT Media Lab.
-Prof. Taubin is the current Editor-in-Chief of the IEEE Computer Graphics and Applications Magazine, he serves as a member of the Editorial Board of the Geometric Models journal, and has served as associate editor of the IEEE Transactions of Visualization and Computer Graphics.
+Prof. Taubin served as Editor-in-Chief of the IEEE Computer Graphics and Applications Magazine from 2010 to 2013, he serves as a member of the Editorial Board of the Geometric Models journal, and has served as associate editor of the IEEE Transactions of Visualization and Computer Graphics.
 Prof. Taubin was named IEEE Fellow for his contributions to the development of three-dimensional geometry compression technology and multimedia standards.

 During his tenure at the IBM T. J. Watson Research Center, he belonged to the Exploratory Computer Vision group, he created and managed the Visual and Geometric Computing group, and towards the end, lead a team effort within the Pervasive Computing Solutions group to design and build miniature smart cameras for real-time audio/visual signal processing applications.
 During these years Prof. Taubin made significant theoretical and practical contributions to the field now called Digital Geometry Processing: to 3D shape capturing and surface reconstruction, to geometric modeling, geometry compression, progressive transmission, signal processing, and display of discrete surfaces.
 The 3D geometry compression technology that he developed with his group was incorporated into the MPEG-4 standard, and became integral part of IBM products.